saiarvindg/cmsc430-final-project/README.md

 > All tests are found in the `tests/public` directory.

- - Function is provided too many arguments
+ - Primitive is provided too many arguments

- - Function is provided too few arguments
+ - Primitive is provided too few arguments

+ - Non-function value is applied
+   In top-level.rkt

  - Division by zero